Sejong Center: Gwang Hwa Rang

 The Gwang Hwa Rang is situated underneath the Sejong-ro crossroads, it opened on February 17, 2005, with complete free access to pedestrians and art-discerning Seoulites.
-It includes a window-gallery that enable by-passers on ground level to peek inside.
+It includes a window-gallery that enables by-passers on ground level to peek inside.

 Sejong Convention Center and Hall

 The Convention Center and Hall is usually used for big events and conferences.
 With a size of 627 m^{2}, it can house around 400 people.
-It is available for many different events.
-It includes 250 translating systems that interprets five different languages simultaneously.
+It includes 250 translating systems that interpret five different languages simultaneously.
 The convention hall has a smaller size convention center that is used for similar purposes and is able to accommodate 120 people.

 Sam Chung Gak

-Measuring in 19417m², Sam Chung Gak is a collaboration of six traditional Korean Housings.
+Measuring in 19417 m^{2}, Sam Chung Gak is a collaboration of six traditional Korean Housings.
 Since 2001, it has been used by the center as a place for traditional heritage experience.